BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/ConvertHexGridToSquareGrid.md

 -----

 The use of this Filter is similar to the use of the [Import Orientation File(s) to H5Ebsd](EbsdToH5Ebsd.html "") Filter.
 Please consult that Filter's documentation for a detailed description of the various user interface elements.
-Note that unlike the [Import Orientation File(s) to H5Ebsd](EbsdToH5Ebsd.html "") Filter, this Filter does require either the _Stacking Order_ or the _Reference Frame_ to be modified.
+Note that unlike the [Import Orientation File(s) to H5Ebsd](EbsdToH5Ebsd.html "") Filter, this Filter does not require either the _Stacking Order_ or the _Reference Frame_ to be modified.

 ## Parameters ##